AngleProtocol/angle-docs/concepts/standard-liquidity-providers/README.md

 There are different incentives for SLPs to come to Angle:

 - A fraction of the transaction fees induced by users minting and burning stable assets are redistributed to SLPs in proportion to how they contribute to the protocol.
 - At each point in time, the protocol owns reserves which are only useful when redeemed by a user, a SLP or an HA.
-Part of the reserves is automatically be transferred to strategies (like Yearn strategies) responsible for getting yield on it by, for instance, lending to protocols like Compound or Aave.
+Part of the reserves is automatically transferred to strategies (like Yearn strategies) responsible for getting yield on it by, for instance, lending to protocols like Compound or Aave.
 SLPs gets a fraction of the returns made by these strategies.

 The fraction of transaction fees and the fraction of lending returns going to SLPs correspond to two different parameters controlled by governance.